Sorrel and Autumn Crocus: A Beneficial Herb vs. a Deadly Plant – A Comprehensive Guide on Benefits, Risks, and Confusion Hazards

 Botany and Appearance

-The autumn crocus appears harmless at first glance.
-Its purple, crocus-like flowers bloom in autumn, while its leaves appear in spring—a key trait that causes it to be confused with edible plants like wild garlic or sorrel.
+The autumn crocus appears deceptively harmless.
+Its purple, crocus-like flowers bloom in autumn, while its leaves emerge in spring—a trait that often leads to confusion with edible plants like wild garlic or sorrel.

 Distinct Features: